vibbits/training-material/topics/python-programming/tutorials/1_introduction/tutorial.md

 - tmuylder

 ---

-# 1. Introduction to Jupyter
-*An interactive environment to write and run Python code*

 ## 1.1 Why Jupyter
 Jupyter is an interactive code environment that allows you to write code and get immediate feedback from it.
 It's one of the most popular environment for data science in Python.
 Especially for training purposes, as it interactively gives you your code and some informative text together.